JfHxV/Zecoar-Modpack/README.md

 **Feedback**

-If you encounter problems when playing this modpack, please feedback the problem to `issue`
+If you encounter problems when playing this modpack, please feedback the problem to `Issue`